 Correspondingly, the 2013 Australian Dietary Guidelines advise Australians to limit their intake of foods and beverages containing added sugar, especially all sweetened drinks, sports drinks, confectionery, biscuits and cakes.

 “We have solid evidence that keeping intake of free [added] sugars to less than 10% of total energy intake reduces the risk of overweight, obesity and tooth decay,”

 – Dr Francesco Branca, Director of WHO’s Department of Nutrition for Health and Development.

-Read the CHOICE Added sugar article.
-Published April 2017
+Read the CHOICE investigation into added sugar.
+Published April 2017.

 Guidelines and recommendations

-Read the WHO Sugars intake for adults and children guideline
+Read the WHO sugars intake for adults and children guidelines.